 Another article by Ginne Fanelli BS, RN, LMT, our massage therapist that writes article for the blog and travels to massage shows with us.
 Photos courtesy of AFMTE COPYRIGHT © 2019 - Shared with Permission.

-Blog - Category: massage
+Blog - Category: Massage Therapy

 These days we see articles everywhere promoting self care.
 While this is wonderful, it can get confusing: where to start, when to squeeze different practices into your day and how to figure out which ones are a good fit for you and your lifestyle.